 Firstly, wind the coil L2.
 This is 5 turns on a FT43-2402 t toroid.
 Each turn goes through both holes of the core, and should end up with it looking like this.
-Use the soldering it described earlier to 4n the leads of this inductor.

 It is helpful to insert this and the other components in the sec4on marked "FINAL" (ZD1, R10, C6 and C7) before adding the final amplifier transistor (T3) (2N3866).
 ZD1 must be connected the correct way round.
 The boom pad of the ZD1 placement shows a bar marking; this corresponds to the bar (or ring) near one end of the zener diode.